A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Introduction

-We observe that the characterization provided by Babaioff et al.~\cite{Babaioff2014} targets the worst case scenario.
-In particular, in the lower bound proof of $\Omega(T^{2/3})$, they consider an example scenario where the separation, $\Delta$, between the expected rewards of the arms is a function of $T$.
-We note that when a similar example ($\Delta = T^{-1}$) is used with the popular UCB algorithm~\cite{UCBAuer2002}, linear regret is obtained, even in the non-strategic case.
-Hence, a dependence of $\Delta$ on $T$ is severely restrictive for the case when the rewards are stochastic, even when the arms are non-strategic.
-We make the observation that $\Delta$ is in most situations independent of $T$ and the planner is knowledgeable enough to specify an appropriate value of $\Delta$.
+In this work, we observe that the characterization provided by Babaioff et al. \cite{Babaioff2014} targets the worst case scenario.
+In particular, in the lower bound proof of regret of $\Omega(T^{2/3})$, they consider an example scenario where the actual separation, $\bar{\Delta}$, between the expected rewards of the arms is a function of $T$.
+We note that when a similar example ($\bar{\Delta} = T^{-1}$) is used with the popular UCB algorithm~\cite{UCBAuer2002}, the number of pulls of sub-optimal arms could be linear, even in the non-strategic case.
+Hence, a dependence of $\bar{\Delta}$ on $T$ is severely restrictive for the case when the rewards are stochastic, even when the arms are non-strategic.
+We make the observation that $\bar{\Delta}$ is in most situations independent of $T$.
 This motivates our main idea in this paper, which is to provide the planner an option to specify a parameter $\Delta$, which is the tolerance or distinguishing level for sub-optimal arms.
 The understanding is that any arm that is within $\Delta$ from the best arm will not cause any additional regret to the planner.
+For example, the best arm may yield expected reward of $6.000$ while a sub-optimal arm may yield a very close expected reward of $5.999$.
+The planner is typically indifferent to such small differences.
+Traditional exploration-separated { schemes} end up spending a huge number of exploration rounds in order to distinguish between these two closely separated arms.

 This notion of $\Delta$ tolerance will require an appropriate definition of regret, which we call $\Delta$-regret.
+Focussing on $\Delta$-regret instead of the usual notion of regret helps us to reduce the number of exploration rounds significantly from $O(T^{2/3})$ to $O(\log T)$.
 We propose an exploration separated mechanism based on UCB, which achieves a $\Delta$-regret of $O(\log T)$.
 This mechanism can be readily applied in several settings such as SSA, crowdsourcing, and online procurement.
 For the rest of the paper, however, we use SSA as a running example.

-\subsection{Contributions}
+\subsection{Contributions:}